AlbanaCodes/chatroom-js-firebase/README.md

+# Chatroom

+A chatroom website build with vanilla JavaScript, firebase and bootstrap.

 This is a project inspired by this [project](https://github.com/iamshaunjp/modern-javascript/tree/lesson-136/chat_project)

 In my version I will use the firebase version 9 and made some other changes.